-- Run either isql or iusql using the following syntax:
+- Run isql or iusql by using the corresponding syntax:

 - isql [DataSourceName]

 - iusql [DataSourceName]

 [DataSourceName] is the DSN that you are using for the connection.

 If the connection is successful, then the SQL> prompt appears.

 For information about the available options, run isql or iusql without providing a DSN.